-An application fee of \$35 is required with the filing of a formal application for admission.
+A paper application fee of \$35 is required with the filing of a formal application for admission.
 It covers processing expenses, is not refundable and is not credited against any subsequent College bills.
+There is no charge for online applications.